JoStableford/project-1/README.md

 # Project-1
-A knowledge repo for interesting things (about Jo)
+A knowledge repo for interesting things about Jo, as learning exercise for using GitHub markdown and systems.

 ## Socials
 [Joanne Stableford's LinkedIn](www.linkedin.com/in/joanne-stableford)